Skip to main content

 rm tmp_crontab

-8. Check if the cron job is registered.
+8. Verify the cron job registration.

 sudo crontab -l